 Great Bowden has 4 out of the 6 key services identified in the Core Strategy.
-Based on the current Core Strategy definition, the range of services and facilities in Great Bowden supports its continued designation as a Selected Rural Village and would support its elevation to a Rural Centre.
+Based on the current Core Strategy definition, the range of services and facilities in Great

+Bowden supports its continued designation as a Selected Rural Village and would support its elevation to a Rural Centre.
+However, it does not perform a rural centre role as defined owing to its close relationship with Market Harborough and it is therefore considered that the Great Boden should remain identified as a Selected Rural Village.
 No insurmountable infrastructure constraints have been identified to date although S106 contributions would be sought towards improved GP surgery capacity in Market Harborough and extensions to schools.
 It is noted that the primary school site has limited space to extend.